ChefKissInc/NootedRed/README.md

 AMD iGPU support [Lilu](https://github.com/acidanthera/Lilu) plug-in.

+The Source Code of this Original Work is licensed under the `Non-Profit Open Software License version 3.0`.
+See `LICENSE`

+Requires [WhateverGreen](https://github.com/Acidanthera/WhateverGreen) to function properly.

 ## ⚠️ IMPORTANT ⚠️

 **This Kernel Extension contains remote debug logging functionality via our custom "NetDbg" software; you must specify a valid NetDbg server IP or explicitly disable the functionality as described below.**